HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ## Sass

-One of the great advantages of CSS preprocessors is that they can reveal what’s missing in CSS itself, and can thus be a guide to how CSS should be extended in the future.
-This has already happened before, with variables being so popular in preprocessors that CSS eventually added [custom properties](https://www.w3.org/TR/css-variables-1/) to its repertoire.
+One of the great advantages of CSS preprocessors is that they can reveal what's missing in CSS itself, and can thus be a guide to how CSS should be extended in the future.
+This has already happened before, with variables being so popular in preprocessors that CSS eventually added <a hreflang="en" href="https://www.w3.org/TR/css-variables-1/">custom properties</a> to its repertoire.
 Other features of preprocessors, like color modifications and nested selectors, are also finding their way into the base language.

 This is why we devote a section of this chapter to seeing how developers are using Sass, one of the most popular preprocessors on the web today.
 The Sass functions we found in use largely mirrored those found in the 2020 Web Almanac, albeit with some changes in the specific percentages.
 When classified by type, we found that 28% of all Sass functions were those that modify colors (e.g., `darken`, `mix`) and a further 6% were used to read color components (e.g., `alpha`, `blue`).